Edward Olivares Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.
+- The 10 strikeouts per nine innings put together by the Twins pitching staff leads MLB.

-- The Twins have a 3.52 team ERA that ranks seventh among all league pitching staffs.
+- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.43).

-- Twins pitchers combine to surrender 25 home runs (one per game), the ninth-fewest in the league.
+- The Twins rank 11th in baseball in home runs surrendered (26 total, one per game).

-- Mahle makes the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts in 21 2/3 innings pitched.
+- Lopez gets the start for the Twins, his sixth of the season.
+He is 1-2 with a 3.00 ERA and 39 strikeouts in 30 2/3 innings pitched.

-- In his last appearance -- in relief on Wednesday -- the righty tossed 2/3 innings against the New York Yankees while surrendering hits.
+- The righty last appeared in relief on Thursday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

-- The 28-year-old has put together a 3.32 ERA and 9.1 strikeouts per nine innings across four games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.